andrewlidong/DOMToretto/README.md

 In addition to the `toretto$` method, there are methods defined on `DOMNodeCollection` that aid in the traversal and selection of DOM elements.

 #### `children`
-Returns a `DOMNodeCollection` containing all child elements of the wrapped `HTMLElement`.
+Returns a `DOMNodeCollection` containing all children of the wrapped `HTMLElement`.
 Note this only includes *direct* children.

 #### `parent`
-Returns a `DOMNodeCollection` containing the parent elements of the wrapped `HTMLElement`.
+Returns a `DOMNodeCollection` containing the parent of the wrapped `HTMLElement`.

 #### `find( selector )`
-Returns a `DOMNodeCollection` containing descendants of all wrapped `HTMLElement`s, filtered by selector.
+Returns a `DOMNodeCollection` containing descendants of all wrapped `HTMLElement`s by selector.

 ## DOM Manipulation

 #### `html( [string] )`

+* Without argument: returns the `innerHTML` of the first element wrapped in the collection.
 * With argument: modifies the `innerHTML` of each element wrapped in the `DOMNodeCollection`.
-* Without argument: returns the `innerHTML` of the first element wrapped in the collection.

 #### `empty`